Omycron83/Notes/Temp/Vorschrieb.md

 Conclusion: need to include the pros while mitigating negative effects -> controlled, supervised w/ relaxation according to age from early age on

-Discuss: The influence of social Media on the future of our society and how the effects will influence our society

 Outline: How does social Media effects the mental health of the youth?
 Title: Everyone Says Social Media Is Bad for Teens.
 Proving It Is Another Thing.
 Author: Claire Cain Miller (New York Times)